IELTS Exam Syllabus 2025: Section-Wise IELTS Syllabus and Tips to Prepare

 IELTS Writing Syllabus

-For academic writing, you are required to attempt two tasks which are as follows:
+For academic writing, you are required to attempt two tasks that are as follows:

 - Task 1 (20 minutes): You will be asked to describe, summarize, or explain visual information, such as charts, graphs, tables, or diagrams.
 Your response should be at least 150 words.